deeprest/sagaGitlabMirror/DEV.md

 pP
 *Establish the design before resuming work*

+- Pawns and Controllers
+- turrent projectiles do not hit player

+- spiderbot.

+- confirm that Teams are working for all characters.
 - Character agentType: remove need for Global.instance.AgentType lookup.
 Just use ints.
-- confirm that Teams are working for all characters.
-- Pawns and Controllers
-- spiderbot.
+- remove global references to CurrentPlayer where possible

+- cursorOuter is different based on control device

 ### Composite Sprite Problems
 + composite sprite render layers.
 Create a layer for each composite, or how to keep entire composites from interlacing with one another?
 SOLUTION: Animate a *struct* int for each piece, and update the sortingOrder of the SpriteRenderers from LateUpdate().